-In some instances the law provides employees with statutory rights to ask for a flexible working pattern.
-Visit http://www.direct.gov.uk/en/Employment/Employees/Flexibleworking/index.htm to check this out.
+In some instances the law provides employees with statutory rights to ask for a flexible working pattern – visit GOV.UK to find out more.
 The site also explains the formal procedure involved.

 You can not be made to retire!
 Read more about your rights.

 3. What's in it for them?

 When you are persuading a boss to offer you flexible working, you need to look at it from their perspective.
 What will they gain by agreeing to you working flexible hours?
 For example, you may be able to suggest ways in which you could condense your role to be covered in three days, thereby saving 40% in salary; or allowing a colleague the opportunity to learn your role under your guidance to take over from you in two years' time – succession planning is key in most companies.

 The rules around working part time in retirement.